Subscribe to Blog via Email

 Nothing in Neuroendocrine Cancer is ever black or white.
 One great example is diet and nutrition.
 I’ve lost count of the number of diet related questions I receive online or are posted in my private Facebook support group.
 The question is normally worded along these lines: “What should I be eating if I have Neuroendocrine Cancer”.
 The answer is almost impossible.
 Here are a few of the reasons why these things get muddled:

 2. The heterogeneity of Neuroendocrine Neoplasms extends to dietary issues too.
 No single diet suits everyone with a Neuroendocrine Neoplasm.
 Moreover, many people won’t have any dietary issues at all and could be panicked by changing things that don’t need to be changed.

-My advice to anyone asking the question to seek the knowledge from specialist dietitians with experience in Oncology issues and have knowledge of Neuroendocrine Cancer and the effects of two things: the treatment side effects and the syndromic side effects.
+My advice to anyone asking the question is to seek knowledge from specialist dietitians with experience in Oncology issues and have knowledge of Neuroendocrine Cancer and the effects of two things: the treatment side effects and the syndromic side effects.
 Sure, also ask questions in patient groups but learn enough to know that your particular type of NEN has known issues and the solution may not be the same as someone answering who has a totally different experience.

-Internet savvy patients will be able to find the best stuff online but it’s still always useful to run it past a NET aware dietitian, failing that at least a NET specialist doctor or nurse, some of whom have become quite knowledgeable about these issues out of sheer demand and necessity.
-But be careful of the internet, there’s a lot of food and cancer myths out there.
+Internet savvy patients will be able to find the best stuff online but it’s still always useful to run it past a NET-aware dietitian, failing that at least a NET specialist doctor or nurse, some of whom have become quite knowledgeable about these issues out of sheer demand and necessity.
+But be careful of the internet, there are a lot of food and cancer myths out there.
 And be careful about ‘celebrity’ or ‘fad’ diets out there, many are not designed for cancer patients and can cause harm.
 My own research is attached below, some contain links to professional input, mainly from world-renowned NET Specialist Dietitian Tara Whyand.

 Article 1 – Vitamin and Mineral Challenges.
 This was co-authored by Tara Whyand, UK’s most experienced NET Specialist Dietitian.
-This blog provides a list of vitamins and minerals which NET Cancer patients are at risk for deficiencies, together with some of the symptoms which might be displayed in a deficiency scenario.
+This blog provides a list of vitamins and minerals that NET patients are at risk for deficiencies, together with some of the symptoms which might be displayed in a deficiency scenario.

 Article 3 – ‘Gut Health’.
 This followed on from the first two blogs looking specifically at the issues caused by small intestine bacterial overgrowth (SIBO) as a consequence of cancer treatment.
 Also discusses probiotics.
 Input from Tara Whyand.

 Article 4 – ‘Food for thought ‘ The issue of amines and syndromes

 Tara has operational dietitian experience plus has also been heavily involved in research in support of the nutritional needs of Neuroendocrine Cancer patients.
 She attends and speaks at many conferences and patient meetings.
 I am thankful to have her permission to publish her 2020 video webcasts containing the latest thinking on Diet and Nutrition for Neuroendocrine Cancer patients.
 The first video is a general introduction to the series plus the following linked episodes